ivhak/cardiac-fibers/README.md

         Id of the left ventricle endocardium surface.
    -rv <int>, --rv-id <int>, current value: 4
         Id of the right ventricle endocardium surface.
         Set to -1 if there is no right ventricle in the geometry, e.g. for a single ventricle geometry.
-   -s <int>, --solver <int>, current value: 0
+   -u <int>, --uniform-refinement <int>, current value: 0
-        Solver to use.
-Options are:
+        Perform n levels of uniform refinement on the mesh.
-            0: HyprePCG (See mfem::HyprePCG).
+   -dg, --discontinuous-galerkin, -ndg, --no-discontinuous-galerkin, current option: --no-discontinuous-galerkin
-            1: CGSolver (See mfem::CGSolver).
+        Calculate fibers in the DG0 space (one fiber per element) rather than H1 (one fiber per vertex).
    -gamg, --gpu-tuned-amg, -ngamg, --no-gpu-tuned-amg, current option: --no-gpu-tuned-amg
         Tune the BoomerAmg preconditioner for (hopefully) better GPU performance.
 ```